 Although he had plenty of owners willing to take him on for the challenge, no one took him up on the deal.
 He wasn’t deterred, not even after being rejected by more than 1000 restaurant owners.
 Sanders persevered and one day ended up in a chicken cookoff at a bar.
 The bar owner tried the Colonel’s chicken and told him it needed salt — after all, the idea was to make the customers thirsty in order to sell more drinks.
 The owner sprinkled the chicken liberally with salt and, after tasting again, made a deal with Colonel Sanders.

 As Sanders took a bite, he spat it out — it tasted terrible.
 The Colonel had been on a no-salt diet for many years, and could not tolerate the taste.
 Still, he added the salt to his customers’ taste and the rest is history.
 Colonel Sanders understood that success is not pleasing yourself, your family, or your staff, it’s about pleasing your customers.

 Let’s say you’ve hired a designer to freshen up your website.
 You’ve spent time with the designer and talked about your audience or customer base.
 The designer brings you designs and ideas based on their personas.
 Do you reject the designs and ideas because they aren’t in line with your personal taste?

 Be careful asking the opinion of your staff or colleagues.
 It’s much more effective to ask for input from those who share your customers’ preferences and needs.
 You may end up with a website, brochure, or ad you’re not crazy about, but if it appeals to your client or customer and increases sales, won’t it look a lot better?

-Here’s what we learn from Colonel Sanders’ story:
+Here’s what we learn about small business marketing from Colonel Sanders’ story:

 Colonel Sanders hated the very chicken that made him rich and famous, but he was smart enough to sell chicken he’d never eat if it made a profit.
 Your business shouldn’t reflect your tastes and preferences, but those of your customers.